Vanuan/vanuan.github.io/_posts/2012-10-22-jython-nailgun-eclipse.md

 TODO:

-* reload only changed (hook on save action, make hook on import, save modified timestamp )
+* DONE: reload only changed (hook on save action, make hook on import, save modified timestamp )
 * recursive reloading: http://www.indelible.org/ink/python-reloading/
 * start nailgun server by pydev (restart on demand)
 * embed nailgun binaries to pydev
 * deal with debugging in some way
+* Jython cwd and arguments should be forcefully reinitialized!